ollipal/botafar/docs/source/raspi.md

 ### Raspberry Pi OS

 The first step is to install the operating system.
-I recommend using [Raspberry Pi OS Desktop](https://www.raspberrypi.com/documentation/computers/os.html#introduction) (or Raspberry Pi OS Lite for more experienced users), and installing it using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) by following [these instructions](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system).
+I recommend using [Raspberry Pi OS Desktop](https://www.raspberrypi.com/documentation/computers/os.html#introduction) (or Raspberry Pi OS Lite for more experienced users), and installing it using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) by following [these instructions](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system) and checking this excellent step-by-step [video](https://www.youtube.com/watch?v=l9WSup73KuI).

 When you have your system running, it is a good idea to update the list of available software and upgrade the ones that are out of date by opening terminal and running